alishafique3/Efficient-Machine-Learning-Optimizations-and-Benchmarking/README.md

 ```

 ### Step3: Benchmarking on Android Device
-ADB can be installed in windows and linux.
-I have found these videos very useful to setup [Link](https://www.youtube.com/watch?v=26GI3z6tI3E). and get familiarize with ADB [Link](https://www.youtube.com/watch?v=uOPcUjVl2YQ).
-Once ADB is setup, mobile can be controlled with computer with ADB commands via USB or wifi.
-Remember android device should be in USB Debugging mode or wireless debugging mode with USB or wifi connection respectively.
+Android Debugging Bridge(ADB) can be installed in Windows and Linux.
+I have found these videos very useful to setup [Link](https://www.youtube.com/watch?v=26GI3z6tI3E). and get familiarized with ADB [Link](https://www.youtube.com/watch?v=uOPcUjVl2YQ).
+Once ADB is set up, mobile can be controlled via computer with ADB commands using USB or wifi connectivity.
+Remember android devices should be in USB Debugging mode or Wireless debugging mode with USB or wifi connection respectively.
 Android emulator can also be used for benchmarking the models.
 Android emulator can be found using android studio.
-(Android studio has both emulator and ADB)
+(Android Studio contains both an emulator and ADB).
-`adb devices` will list all android devices/emulator connected with computer if it does not work or if it shows offline, try to connect android again kill ADB connection using `adb kill-server` and try again using `adb devices`
+`adb devices` will list all Android devices/emulators connected to the computer.
+If it does not work or if it shows offline, try to connect Android again by removing the ADB connection using `adb kill-server` and try again using `adb devices`

-Once android device connection with computer is established, benchmarking file and target TFLite models will be sent to android device using ADB commands.
-There are two options of using the benchmark tool with Android.
+Once the Android device connection with the computer is established with ADB, benchmarking files and target TFLite models will be sent to the Android device using ADB commands.
+There are two options for using the benchmark tool with Android.
 1. Native benchmark binary
-2. Android benchmark app, a better gauge of how the model would perform in the app.
+2. Android benchmark app, a better tool to measure how the model would perform in the app.

 Both benchmarking files are available in android_aarch64 and android_arm at [Link](https://www.tensorflow.org/lite/performance/measurement).
-To find your android device specific architecture, you can download droid app from playstore.
+To find your Android device-specific architecture and system details, you can download a droid hardware app or similar app from Play Store.
 #### Android benchmark app
-once android benchmarking file is downloaded, keep TFLite models and Android benchmark app in same folder and open terminal in that folder, start following lines
+once Android benchmarking file is downloaded, keep TFLite models and Android benchmark app in same folder and open terminal in that folder, start following lines
 ```python
 adb devices
 adb install -r -d -g android_aarch64_benchmark_model.apk  # for android_aarch64 benchmarking  file